dxw/govpress-workflow-ghost-inspector/README.md

 act -j ghost-inspector-run -s API_KEY=[your-ghost-inspector-api-key] -s SUITE_ID=[a-ghost-inspector-suite-id]
 ```

+Depending on the architecture of your local machine, you may need to pass
+`--container-architecture linux/amd64` as an argument to `act`.

 If the test suite passes, the action should exit with a success code, otherwise it will exit with a failure code (including if the test suite does not exist).